MarcRocca6/AI_CarDriving/README.md

 # A.I.
-Autonomous Car
+Autonomous Driving Car

 A.I.
-Autonomous Car is a repository that deals with the creation of a car driving game and the developement of a program that can autonomous solve this game.
+Autonomous Car is a repository that deals with the creation of a car driving game and the developement of a deep learning program that can autonomous solve this game.

 This repository uses the
 [NEAT algorithmn](https://neat-python.readthedocs.io/en/latest/ "NEAT Documentation") to create an Aritifical Intelligence based program that can drive a car throughout the driving game.
 NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks.